ballerina-platform/ballerina-dev-website/learn/getting-started/visual-studio-code-extension/debugging.md

 #### Existing Limitations

-The features below are currently not supported.

-- Anonymous function, query, let, and constructor expressions
+- Anonymous function, let, and constructor expressions are currently not supported.
-- Qualified identifiers (Hence, cannot evaluate imported module entities.)
-- Function invocations with rest arguments
-- Action invocations
+- Limited support for Ballerina actions (only remote method call actions are supported)

 ## Debug Configurations